sahiga/developer.box.com/guides/metadata/templates/update.md

 ---
 # Update Metadata Template

-Updating a metadata template can be achieved by passing a set of operations to the [endpoint][endpoint] API.
+Updating a metadata template can be achieved by passing a set of operations to the [`PUT /metadata_templates/:id/:id/schema`][endpoint] API.

 <Samples id="put_metadata_templates_id_id_schema">